Ioney/handynotes-plugins/plugins/02_BurningCrusade/README.md

-**A [HandyNotes](https://www.curseforge.com/wow/addons/handynotes) plugin for the Burning Crusade expansion.
+**A [HandyNotes](https://www.curseforge.com/wow/addons/handynotes) plugin for the Burning Crusade zones on Cataclysm Classic.
 It will add the locations and rewards for rare mobs, battle pets, treasures and other miscellaneous points of interest to the map.**

 ## Global Features